developer-diganta/Dino/readme.md

   **Dino is a Chrome extension designed to help people with dyslexia and color blindness navigate and interact with web pages more easily.**

+---

+# Workflow/Process of the Project

+   📌 Understanding the needs of people like what one need and which is not avialable in the market which can sort people need.

+   📌 Based on user research we have got the best features that DINO extension will have.

+   📌 Next we have designed the extension with good features which fulfill user need.

+   📌 Once we built it we have also tested it so that it does not have any fault .

+   📌 We also debuged it .

+   📌 Extension is launched and the stpes to install and use it is given in below section.

+---

+# Aim of DINO:

+   📌 Extension that helps people with dyslexia and color blindness to acess web pages with greater ease.

+   📌 Dyslexia is a disorder that make it difficult for people to read,write,and spell.So for it Dino is created.

+   📌 Dino solve these issue by customized font size,font style, images,listen to web page, paragraphs,links etc.

+   📌 Dino also help peoplw with color blindness to better distinguish between things properly.

+   📌 Dino goal is to promote greater accessibility on the web and to help people with dyslexia and color blindness to fully participate in online activites without barriers.

+   📌 Make it easy for people to acess web content

+   📌 Dino extension helps to increase theri independence and enable people to fully engage in the digital world

+   📌 DINO extension gives people new life.

+---

   ## Installation

   To use Dino in your Chrome browser, follow these steps: